MicroGridsPy/MicroGridsPy/README.md

 ### Outputs

-After the optimization is finish a message will appear with the Levelized cost of energy and the net present value of the system.
+After the optimization is finish a message will appear with the Levelized cost of energy and the optimal compostion of the system.
 Addional files will be created in the 'Results' folder.

 Licence
 =======